maziac/DeZog/design/AddingNewRemotes.md

 A Remote is normally an external emulator that is running independently of DeZog.
 ZesarUX e.g is such a Remote.
-It is conencteed via some interface (for ZEsarUX this is a socket) and a protocol (for ZEsarUX ZRCP - ZEsarUX Remote Communication Protocol).
+It is connected via some interface (for ZEsarUX this is a socket) and a protocol (for ZEsarUX ZRCP - ZEsarUX Remote Communication Protocol).

 But a Remote could also be real HW.
 E.g. real ZX Next hardware.
 The ZX Next can be connected via a serial interface to the PC.